hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 ```

-Since we are specifically **interested in enhancer regions**, we will annotate the consensus set and further filter to only retain peaks that occur outside of promoter regions.
+Since we are specifically **interested in enhancer regions**, we will annotate the consensus set and further filter this consensus set to only retain peaks that occur outside of promoter regions.
 We will **create a minimal BED file** with coordinates to use as input to STREME.

 ```
 # Annotate consensus reiogns